-A personal loan is a multi-purpose loan which can be used for any purpose deemed necessary by the borrower.
-It could be for paying children tuition fees, for marriage or for any medical emergencies, personal loan can be used for anything.
+A personal loan is a multi-purpose loan that can be used for any purpose deemed necessary by the borrower.
+It could be for paying children tuition fees, for marriage or for any medical emergencies.
+A personal loan can be used for anything.

 Though the processing time for a personal loan has decreased over the years (maximum of 7 days), the loan approval rate is still a little less, as a personal loan is an unsecured loan where the risk involved for the bank is more.
 Due to this, lenders are more stringent when approving loans.

-So, when a person’s personal loan application is rejected when s/he has a good credit score they need not get demoralized as there are many reasons other than credit score for loan rejection.
+So, when a personal loan application is rejected when s/he has a good credit score they need not get disappointed as there are many reasons other than credit score for loan rejection.

 1. You have too much debt

 When you apply for a loan bank will look at your credit history and if you already have open loan accounts and even though you have a good credit score and you have been paying your EMIs or credit card bills, banks may think that you have too much debt and you may not have enough disposable income to pay off their debts if any emergency arises, or in case of any cash crunch.